 There certainly is a history of other lectionaries being prepared.
 Even in Luther’s day, it is recorded that among the Lutherans there were different lectionaries beginning to be used.
 It is important and useful to note that these were not individual undertakings, but that all the churches in a district or area would be using the same “variation.”
 In 1896 the Eisenach Conference churches of the Prussian Union produced a lectionary, popularized in the United States by Lenski and his notes on the series.
 The Synodical Conference produced a series that was adopted in 1912 and included by the framers of The Lutheran Hymnal (1941) as a “Second Series” available for use on Sundays (TLH p.
 159ff).
 In 1868 the Scandinavian Lutheran Church produced a Three-Year Lectionary for their use.
 Most often these alternate lectionaries were produced, not to supplant the historic lectionary, but to supplement it, often adding Old Testament Readings or offering alternate texts for preaching.
 For the most part, the patterns and themes of the historic lectionary were maintained.

-One of the outcomes of Vatican II was the publication of the Ordo Lectionum Missae in 1969, the new Three-Year Series that supplanted the historic (One-Year) lectionary in the Roman Catholic Church.
+These sentiments were heavily influenced by the same changes going on in the Roman Catholic Church, leading to the decision by Vatican II to publish a new lectionary system, the Ordo Lectionum Missae, released in 1969.
+This new three-year series that supplanted the Historic (ONe-Year) Lectionary throughout much of the Roman Catholic Church.
 The next year the Protestant Episcopal Church, Presbyterian Church, and United Church of Christ adopted the Ordo as a basis for new lectionaries in their churches.
 Having already set aside concern for loyalty to the received heritage and reverence for Western tradition, the ILCW simply followed suit when, in 1973, the ILCW published its version of the Three-Year Roman Ordo.
 The ILCW Three-Year Series established a lectio continua of synoptic Gospel assigned to each year: “Year A” focuses on Matthew, “Year B” on Mark, and “Year C” on Luke.
 John is featured in all three Series during the Sundays after Easter, and appears extensively along with Mark in Year B, especially in Advent, Christmas, and Lent.
 The Three-Year Series assigned a First Lesson, usually the Old Testament, to coordinate with the Gospel Reading.
 A lectio continua Reading of the Epistles was assigned to each year with no special effort to coordinate the Epistle with the Gospel selection.

 Contemporary Lectionaries, Especially Lutheran